 In vivo, animal cells are exposed to oxygen concentrations that range from 1% to 12%.
 At normal atmospheric conditions, oxygen is present at a concentration of around 21%.
 Many anaerobic microorganisms cannot carry out proper metabolic processes in the presence of oxygen.
 In fact, atmospheric concentrations of oxygen are often toxic to these cells.

 To confront these challenges, researchers have developed specialized chambers to encourage the growth of both bacterial and eukaryotic cells in an effort to investigate their physiological functions and develop treatments for diseases.
-Read more ab
+Read more about

 Right on the heels of a blog published on Laboratory-Equipment.com called “How to Improve Pipetting Techniques,” we present this discussion about calibration of gravimetric pipettes.
 Most labs are required to complete periodic calibration of instruments, as per documented protocols.
 Whether the tasks are performed by lab staff or a vendor, it’s a time-consuming and exacting process.
 The alternative?
 Data and test results that may be questioned or challenged.